shawnweisfeld/dallasgivecamphandbook/docs/dev.md

    3. I will typically use whatever height keeps the aspect ratio correct.
 Unless I need multiple images to line up accross the page, then I will crop them so that their heights match.

 3. Save your picture as a PNG file, be sure to give it a good descriptive name.
-   1. HINT: if you need the same photo at different sizes on your site, put the size in the file name (i.e. ShawnHeadshot_300_300.png or ShawnHeadshot_100_100.png)
+   1. TIP: if you need the same photo at different sizes on your site, put the size in the file name (i.e. ShawnHeadshot_300_300.png or ShawnHeadshot_100_100.png)

 4. Optimize your image, Images contain extra information that bloats there size, there are many services that allow you to upload your images to remove extra bloat.
 This is done without loosing any quality.
-I use TinyPNG https://tinypng.com/.
+I use [TinyPNG](https://tinypng.com/).
 Using the service is simple, upload your image, they will optimize it and give you a download.

 ### Moving to a new domain